mid-at-coding/cablegen/README.md

 prune = true
 ; small tile sum limit for pruning stsl = 58
-; large tile count for pruning ltc = 5
+; large tile count for pruning -- this should AT MOST be the number of free spaces minus smallest_large ltc = 5
 ; defines the smallest large tile, below which a tile is "small" smallest_large = 6